niplav/site/index.md

 This is the website of niplav.
-It contains essays on different topics, including (but not limited to) programming, unusual social behavior and economics, as well as translations and transcriptions of different texts, recordings of music and programming projects.
+It contains essays on different topics, including (but not limited to) programming, unusual social behavior and philosophy, as well as translations and transcriptions of different texts, recordings of music and programming projects.
 More information about the website and its author can be found on the [about](./about.md) page, for recent additions and changes, see the [changelog](./changelog.md).